alexgo-io/alex-v1-docs/developers/smart-contracts/README.md

 #### Admin access control

-Each of the three contracts includes a feature that checks administrative access through the function `is-dao-or-extension`.
+Contracts in the ALEX platform may include a feature that checks administrative access through the function `is-dao-or-extension`.
 This function ensures that the caller (`tx-sender`) is either the DAO executor or an authorized extension.

 #### Operational status